Ravisankkaran/restaurant_api/README.md

-README.md
+# Fullstack Developer Assessment - Python API

+**By: Ravisankkaran I**

-Restaurant Orders & Payments API
+## Restaurant Orders & Payments API

-This project is a simple backend application built using Flask, SQLAlchemy, and SQLite.
+This project is a simple backend application built using **Flask**, **SQLAlchemy**, and **SQLite**.
 It provides APIs to view restaurant orders, their items, and payment details.
-The data is taken from the sample dataset provided in the assignment.
+All data is taken from the sample dataset provided in the assignment.

+---

-Tech Stack
+## Tech Stack
--Python 3
+- Python 3
--Flask
+- Flask
--Flask SQLAlchemy
+- Flask SQLAlchemy
--SQLite
+- SQLite
--Postman (for testing)
+- Postman (for testing)

+---

-Project Setup
+## Project Setup

-1. Create Virtual Environment
+### 1. Create Virtual Environment
 python -m venv venv

-2. Activate Environment
+### 2. Activate Environment
-Windows -venv\Scripts\activate
+Windows:
+venv\Scripts\activate

-3. Install Requirements
+### 3. Install Requirements
 pip install -r requirements.txt

+---

-Database Setup
+##  Database Setup
-Run the seeding script

-This will create the database and insert all the sample menu, order, and payment data.
+Run the seeding script to create the database and insert sample data:

 python seed_db.py

 If you see:

 DB seeded.

-It means your database was created successfully.
+Then your database was created successfully.

+---

-Run the Application
+##  Run the Application

-Start the server using:
+Start the Flask server:

 python app.py

-Server runs at:
+Server will run at:

 http://localhost:5000

+---

-API Endpoints
+## API Endpoints

-1. Health Check
+### 1. Health Check
 GET /health

-Used to check if the server is running.
+Checks if the server is active.

+---

-2. List Orders
+### 2. List Orders
 GET /orders

-You can also use:
+Supports pagination:
 GET /orders?page=1&per_page=20

 Returns:
--Order ID
+- Order ID
--Order date
+- Order date
--Order status
+- Order status
--Total amount
+- Total amount
--Number of items in the order
+- Number of items
--Payment summary
+- Payment summary

+---

-3. Get Order by ID
+### 3. Get Order by ID
 GET /orders/<order_id>

 Example:
 GET /orders/11

-Returns full details:
+Returns full order details:
--Order items
+- Order items
--Item price, size, quantity
+- Item price, size, quantity
--Line totals
+- Line totals
--All payments for that order
+- All payments for the order

+---

-How AI Was Used (Required in Assignment)
+## How AI Was Used (Required in Assignment)

 I used ChatGPT mainly for guidance in:

-    -Understanding Flask relationships
+- Understanding Flask relationships

-    -Fixing errors during setup
+- Fixing errors during setup

-    -Generating sample seed data from the assignment table
+- Generating sample seed data from the assignment table

-    -All the coding, debugging, and testing were done by me manually.
+**All coding, debugging, and testing were done manually by me.**

+---

+## Contact Details

+**Ravisankkaran I**
+Email: ravisankkaran@gmail.com
+Phone: +91 7395978321